 Please keep this in mind when running the adventure.
 You should leave at least 15-20 minutes at the end of the time slot to complete any necessary paperwork and pass out the players' Debriefing Logs.
 (Make sure that you have enough copies of the Debriefing Log for this adventure to give one copy to each player after running the adventure.)
-This section offers some guidelines you may find useful in preparing to run SRM 10-01: Death's Daily Business (or any Shadowrun Missions adventure).
+This section offers some guidelines you may find useful in preparing to run SRM 10-03: When the Bough Breaks (or any Shadowrun Missions adventure).

-STEP I: READ THE ADVENTURE
+STEP 1: READ THE ADVENTURE